mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 ### Ansible Playbook

-We'll start off by writing the playbook that we'll call to apply configuration to the host.
+We'll start off by writing the playbook that we'll call to apply the configuration to the host.

 Firstly, because I like to organise all of my playbooks into a directory structure, I'm going to create the "/etc/ansible/playbooks" directory.
 Under this directory I'm creating a new file named "openstack_ztp.yml", with the following content: